Performance Bounds for Quantum Feedback Control: Introduction

 \section{Introduction}

-Feedback control of devices at the quantum level holds enormous potential for current and future applications in the field of quantum information science~\cite{glaser2015training, koch2022quantum}.
-However, due to the nonlinear and stochastic nature of quantum systems under continuous observation, analytical solutions to all but the simplest quantum control problems remain unknown and even rigorous numerical approximations are usually intractable~\cite{wiseman2009quantum}.
-To cope with these difficulties, the use of heuristics, often based on reinforcement learning, differentiable programming, or expert intuition, is common practice for the design of quantum feedback controllers~\cite{abdelhafez2019gradient, schaefer2021control, porotti2022deep}.
-And although such heuristically derived control policies are frequently found to perform remarkably well in practice, their degree of suboptimality essentially always lacks quantification; consequently, it is often unclear if the performance of a quantum device, say the fidelity of a quantum gate, is fundamentally limited or if the applied controller is simply suboptimal.
-It is those situations where we aim to provide insight by way of bounding the best attainable control performance.
-These bounds may serve as certificates of fundamental limitations or be used as performance targets.
+Feedback control of devices at the quantum scale holds significant potential for current and future applications in the field of quantum information science~\cite{glaser2015training, koch2022quantum}.
+The nonlinear and stochastic nature of quantum systems under continuous observation, however, complicates the quest for an effective deployment of feedback control in practice~\cite{wiseman2009quantum}.
+While the characterization of optimal quantum feedback controllers through the dynamic programming principle has a longstanding history, dating back to the work of \citet{belavkin1988nondemolition} in 1988, designing such controllers by solving the quantum analog of the nonlinear Hamilton-Jacobi-Bellman (HJB) equation remains, barring a few simplified situations \cite{bouten2005bellman,belavkin2009dynamical,belavkin2006nondemolition}, an elusive challenge.
+It is instead common practice to rely on heuristics, often rooted in reinforcement learning, gradient-based optimization, or expert intuition, to design quantum feedback controllers in applications~\cite{abdelhafez2019gradient, schaefer2021control, porotti2022deep}.
+And although such heuristically derived control policies are frequently found to perform remarkably well, their degree of suboptimality essentially always remains unquantified, leaving uncertainty about whether any observed performance limitations are fundamental or simply due to a suboptimal controller design.
+In this paper, we construct a method to bring clarity to such situations by computing informative bounds on the best attainable control performance for a wide range of quantum feedback control problems.
+These bounds may serve as certificates of optimality, witnesses of fundamental limitations, or performance targets and, as such, complement controller design heuristics.